lidofinance/lido-improvement-proposals/LIPS/lip-12.md

 ```solidity
 function recoverERC721(address _token, uint256 _tokenId) external
 ```
-Transfers a given `_tokenId` of an ERC721-compatible NFT (defined by the token contract address) to the Lido treasury address (defined in the `construct`).
+Transfers a given `_token` of an ERC721-compatible NFT (defined by the token contract address) to the Lido treasury address (defined in the `construct`).
 * Emits the `ERC721Recovered` event